 Guatemala, the most populous country in Central America, has a GDP per capita roughly one-half that of the average for Latin America and the Caribbean.
 It continues to serve as a major transit country for illegal drugs.
-Estimates state that 90 percent of narcotics moving from South America to the United States pass through the Central American/Mexican corridor, with as much as 80 percent of that amount transiting Guatemala.
-President Otto Perez Molina, now halfway through his term of office, continues to prioritize the fight against drug trafficking and violence, and Guatemala achieved some success in 2013 as evidenced by the increase in drug seizures.
-Nevertheless, the Government of Guatemala’s (GOG) fight against narcotics trafficking is hampered by the country’s weak public institutions, pervasive corruption, and lack of funding.
+Estimates state that nearly 90 percent of narcotics moving from South America to the United States pass through the Central American/Mexican corridor, most of which transits through Guatemala.
+The Government of Guatemala (GOG) continues to prioritize the fight against drug trafficking and violence.
+Guatemala achieved improved success in 2014 when total seizures represented a nearly 100 percent increase over 2013.
+Nevertheless, the GOG’s fight against narcotics trafficking is hampered by the country’s weak public institutions, pervasive corruption and lack of funding.

-The country’s geographic location, crime, corruption, and limited governmental and security presence impede effective law-enforcement operations and judicial processing in general and counter narcotics efforts in particular.
-Drug Trafficking Organizations (DTO) and Transnational Criminal Organizations (TCO) are able to move drugs, precursor chemicals, persons, and bulk cash through Guatemala with little hindrance, especially along the vast under-governed border areas.
+The country’s geographic location, crime, corruption, and limited governmental and security presence impede effective law enforcement operations and judicial processing, particularly with respect to counternarcotics efforts.
+In recent years, drug trafficking organizations and other transnational criminal organizations have been able to move drugs, precursor chemicals, persons, and bulk cash through Guatemala with little hindrance, especially along the vast under-governed border areas.
 The cultivation of opium poppies, whose derivate latex gum is principally exported to Mexico, continues and increasing amounts of marijuana are grown for domestic use.

-Over the past two years, President Perez Molina has raised the issue of narcotics legalization in international fora, including the OAS and UN.
-Notwithstanding his public call for rutas alternativas in the fight against narcotics, Perez Molina has stated that Guatemala will not unilaterally move to legalize narcotics and there does not appear to be a pullback on counternarcotics activities, in January 2014 several members of the Executive cabinet and prominent civil society leaders were appointed to Guatemala's National Commission for Drug Policy Reform, a high-level commission to study alternative drug policies.
+In past years, the GOG has raised the issue of narcotics legalization in international fora, including at the OAS and UN.
+Notwithstanding their public call for rutas alternativas in the fight against narcotics, the Government has stated that Guatemala will not unilaterally move to legalize narcotics.
+Although there does not appear to be a pullback on counternarcotics activities, in January 2014 several members of the Executive cabinet and prominent civil society leaders were appointed to Guatemala's National Commission for Drug Policy Reform, a high-level commission to study alternative drug policies.
 Their report, published in October 2014, fell short of making recommendations that would propel the country back to the forefront in the regional push for reform, where it once stood.